deepyaman/kedro-accelerator/docs/source/index.rst

-.. hookshot documentation master file, created by sphinx-quickstart.
+.. kedro_accelerator documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project's hookshot API docs!
+Welcome to project's kedro_accelerator API docs!
 =============================================

 .. toctree::